nicoperedo/Forkingconcalma/dictionary_git.md

 1. Dev.
 Area: Main folder of your project.
 The folder where you initialize git.

 2. Staging Area: Place we prepare for commiting.
+Used to put together that are edited in the same category.
+The message will shared making the timeline more organized.

 3. Local repository: The place where you store the snapshots of your timeline.
 It is the `.git` directory.